-Mark Osiecki begins his first season as the assistant coach with the IceHogs.
+Mark Osiecki is in his second season as the associate coach with the IceHogs in 2013-14.
 The Burnsville, Minn. native has been a part of championship teams at the high school, junior, collegiate and professional levels during his playing and coaching career.

-Osiecki spent the previous nine seasons coaching in the NCAA, including the last three at Ohio State University.
+Osiecki spent the previous nine seasons coaching in the NCAA, including three at the Ohio State University (2010-13).
 At OSU, Osiecki compiled a record of 46-50-10 in three campaigns.

 Before getting named the bench boss of the Buckeyes on April 24, 2010, Osiecki served as the assistant coach with the Wisconsin Badgers.
 Osiecki was on the coaching staff that helped guide the Badgers to the 2010 NCAA Frozen Four Championship and helped develop former IceHogs Jake Dowell and Jack Skille while at UW.